What documents do I need for a mortgage application?

 Person watching tv

 Get ahead with your mortgage application by knowing what documents you’ll need to have on hand.
-This mortgage application checklist is intended to provide general information on the standard documents required and ensure you don’t miss anything and avoid losing valuable time.
+This mortgage application checklist provides general information on the standard documents typically required.
+Having these ready can help make sure you don’t miss anything and avoid losing valuable time during the application process.

-Taking the first step onto the property ladder can feel daunting, but knowing the documents required for a mortgage application and having them ready ahead of time, will make your mortgage application much easier.
+Taking the first step onto the property ladder can feel daunting but knowing what documents are required for a mortgage application and having them ready ahead of time, will make your mortgage application much easier.

-In this blog, we'll walk you through the essential documents you need to arrange for your potential lender, ensuring you're well-prepared and organised throughout the mortgage application process.
+In this blog, we'll walk you through the essential documents you will need to provide to a potential lender, helping you stay organised throughout the mortgage application process.

 Mortgage application checklist

-The documents required for your mortgage application will vary depending on what you need the mortgage for (i.e. buying a home or switching mortgage from another lender) and whether your employed or self-employed.
-Generally, you'll typically need to provide the following:
+The documents required for your mortgage application will vary depending on what you need the mortgage for (for example, buying a home or switching your mortgage from another lender) and whether you’re employed or self-employed.
+Generally, you'll need to provide the following:

 1. Proof of identification: You'll need to provide photo ID, such as an Irish driver’s license or a valid passport.

-2. Proof of address: You can provide a recent utility bill or bank statement to verify your address.
+2. Proof of address: You can provide a recent utility bill or bank statement to confirm your address.

 3. Details on your employment and income: Depending on your employment status, here’s what you’ll need to provide: